vbphung/debezium-poc/README.md

 9. ```shell
    python3 ./postgres_create_connection.py
    ```

-   (You might wanna change something in `postgres_create_connection.py` before running)
+   (You might want to change something in `postgres_create_connection.py` before running)

 ## Then?

-Eberything was so messy when I was testing
+### Everything was so messy

-- After running `postgres_create_connection.py`, some topics are created as expected, some weren't
+- After running `postgres_create_connection.py`, some topics were created as expected, some weren't
-- With some missing topics, after I tried to insert some data to its table, the topic was created, but some weren't
+- With some missing topics, after I tried to insert some data into its table, the topic was created, but some weren't
-- But finally after scrolling Instagram for 5m, all missing topics were created.
+- But finally, after scrolling Instagram for 5m, all missing topics were created.
 So did I need to insert more data to trigger the topic creation?

+> **Answer:** Yes, just wait, the miracle will come

 ### To list all topics